Memberships

 On a more general note: If you're ever unsure about what a critiquer means in their review, don't hesitate to drop him or her a polite note to inquire.
 Most reviewers are happy to explain themselves further so long as the writer isn't e-mailing to argue that their review is wrong.

-Q: What's your definition of fantasy or horror?
-Does paranormal romance count?
-What if my alternate history's not strictly science fiction?
-How about horror with no supernatural element?
-Basically, how does the workshop interpret genre labels?
 A: A good rule of thumb for deciding how to label your submission--or whether this is a good workshop for that type of project!--is to consider where the book, if it was published, would be shelved in a bookstore.
 If you can make a decent case for it being shelved in a genre section, we can probably make a case for it being on a genre workshop!
-Q: What are lists and how do I use them?
-A: Lists are a feature that let you organize yourself on the workshop.
-You can build lists of submissions, workshop members, or reviews--or all three--and name or organize them however you'd like.
-Some members use lists to keep track of their favorite writers, manage submissions they'd like to review, create shortcuts to the user info of critique partners, or assemble lists of potential critique partners.

-Q: What's an Editor's Choice?
 A: The workshop has four resident professional editors, for horror, science fiction, fantasy, and short fiction, and every month they choose one piece in their genre or format and give it a professional critique.
-The critiques are featured in the next month's newsletter, and the submissions can be left up for four months without being taken down automatically, even if they are not udpated.
+The critiques are featured in the next month's newsletter, and the submissions can be left up for four months without being taken down automatically, even if they are not updated.
 During that four months, Editor's Choice selections will not count against your three-submission limit, so an Editor's Choice will show up as a fourth submission on your profile.

 If a submissions of yours is selected as an Editor's Choice, it's partly going to be used as a teaching tool for other members: the editors pick submissions that can be reviewed in such a way as to help both the writer and other workshoppers learn something about their craft.
 But rest assured: it's also a compliment.

-A: The Honor Roll is a workshopper's way of recognizing a really strong, helpful, or thoughtful review.
+A: The Reviewer Honor Roll is a workshopper's way of recognizing a really strong, helpful, or thoughtful review.
 If you receive--or read!--a review that's really exceptional, you can nominate it to the Honor Roll by using the link reading "Nominate this review to the honor roll" right underneath the review.
 You can add an explanation of what made the review stand out.
 You do not have to be the submission's author in order to nominate a review to the Honor Roll.

 Honor Roll reviews are listed in the OWW newsletter every month, and the staff collects Honor Roll stats, with recognition and occasional prizes going to members who have the most nominations in a year.

 On both lists, new members' posts are moderated for a period averaging one month, so they have a chance to learn the ropes.
+You can read more about the discussion groups and join up on the discussion group page.

 To report a sale or accomplishment, e-mail the OWW newsletter editor at newsletter@onlinewritingworkshop.com.

-Q: What's the Challenge?
-What are these submissions labeled "Challenge" all about?
 A: Every month our members brainstorm up a writing challenge, announced in that month's newsletter.
-Challenges can be suggested by anyone and suggestions should be sent to newsletter editor Maria Zannini at newsletter@onlinewritingworkshop.com, or to the current Challenge Dictator, when one has arisen from the mass of members.
+Challenges can be suggested by anyone and suggestions should be sent to newsletter editor Maria Zannini at news@onlinewritingworkshop.com, or to the current Challenge Dictator, when one has arisen from the mass of members.
 The Challenge Dictator suggests challenges and handles new challenge suggestions from other members.
 As in real life, dictators come and go, so each month's newsletter indicates where to share your challenge ideas.

 If a challenge topic appeals to a member, he or she writes a challenge piece and posts it on the workshop.
 Many members label their challenge stories with "May Challenge" or "June Challenge," so members who are looking for challenge pieces to read can find them.